dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

  The <xref:System.Windows.Controls.DockPanel> element uses the <xref:System.Windows.Controls.DockPanel.Dock%2A?displayProperty=nameWithType> attached property as set in child content elements to position content along the edges of a container.
 When <xref:System.Windows.Controls.DockPanel.Dock%2A?displayProperty=nameWithType> is set to <xref:System.Windows.Controls.Dock.Top> or <xref:System.Windows.Controls.Dock.Bottom>, it positions child elements above or below each other.
 When <xref:System.Windows.Controls.DockPanel.Dock%2A?displayProperty=nameWithType> is set to <xref:System.Windows.Controls.Dock.Left> or <xref:System.Windows.Controls.Dock.Right>, it positions child elements to the left or right of each other.
 The <xref:System.Windows.Controls.DockPanel.LastChildFill%2A> property determines the position of the final element added as a child of a <xref:System.Windows.Controls.DockPanel>.

  You can use <xref:System.Windows.Controls.DockPanel> to position a group of related controls, such as a set of buttons.
-Alternately, you can use it to create a "paned" [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)], similar to that found in Microsoft Outlook.
+Alternately, you can use it to create a "paned" UI, similar to that found in Microsoft Outlook.

 #### Sizing to Content